eduardokum/laravel-boleto/docs/source/usage/boleto/bancoob.rst

 This bank has the following mandatory fields:

-:agencia: Account keeping agency.
+:agencia: Account keeping agency. (size: 4)
-:conta: Account number.
+:conta: Account number. (size: 5)
-:convenio: Number of agreement with the bank.
+:convenio: Number of agreement with the bank. (size: 6)

 .. code-block:: php